-Satellite images and tracking maps of Tropical Storm Nestor 2019, October 17 - 21.
+Satellite images, weather maps and tracks of Tropical Storm Nestor 2019, October 17 - 21.
 Max wind speed 60mph.

 Gale-force winds will gradually develop over the Atlantic waters and along the coasts northeastern Florida and Georgia tonight, and spread northward to the Carolinas on Sunday.

 Isolated flash flooding is possible across the southeastern United States into Sunday.

 Wind and coastal flooding hazards along the U.S. East Coast will be covered by non-tropical watches and warnings issued by local NWS offices, since the system is expected to lose its tropical characteristics after it moves inland along the Gulf Coast.